open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/ingestion/workflows/profiler/metrics.md

 * Numerical values: returns the average of the values.
 * Concatenable values: returns the average length of the values.

+### Median

+Only for numerical values.
+This is currently not supported in MySQL.

 ### Sum